ericbutera/geoip/README.md

 # Development Log
 Here is a running list of tasks performed to faciliate discussion.
+- added better error handling and retry on fetcher
+- tested on mac, documented error with secret not being set
 - fixed api tests; I was relying on old versioned api & the mmdb database existing within the project
 - added port forwarding instructions
 - figured out k8s secrets from the command line: `kubectl create secret generic geo-api-key --from-literal=geo-api-key='API-KEY-VALUE'`